 At least 59 killed in mining blast – media

 A powerful explosion near a gold mining site in Burkina Faso has killed at least 59 people, according to media reports citing witnesses and “regional authorities.”
-Over 100 people were reportedly injured in the blast.
+More than 100 people were reportedly injured in the blast.

 The explosion occurred on Monday afternoon in the village of Gbomblora in southern Burkina Faso.
-The blast is believed to have been triggered by chemicals being used to treat gold at what reportedly was a makeshift mining site, though local officials have told state media the actual cause is not yet known, according to Reuters.
+The blast is believed to have been triggered by chemicals being used to treat gold at what was reportedly a makeshift mining site, though local officials have told state media the actual cause is not yet known, according to Reuters.

 One witness, a forest ranger named Samson Kambou who was on site during the explosion, described seeing bodies “everywhere” following the blast.